taigaoma1997/benchmark_in_de/README.md

 # Cite

-If you reference or cite in your research, please cite:
+If you reference or cite this work in your research, please cite:

 Ma TG, Tobah M, Wang HZ, Guo LJ.
 Benchmarking deep learning-based models on nanophotonic inverse design problems.
 Opto-Electron Sci 1, 210012 (2022). doi: 10.29026/oes.2022.210012